The 2023 Top Workplaces USA awards virtual reveal is live!

 No two Top Workplaces are exactly alike.
 In fact, they come in all shapes and sizes from just about every industry.
 But these standout organizations share one thing in common.
 They’re dedicated to people-first culture excellence, and they prioritize it day in and day out.
-So, how do we determine if your organization deserves to be named a Top Workplace?
+So, how do we determine if your organization deserves a Top Workplaces award?

 So, who determines if your organization is a Top Workplaces winner?
 Those who know you best: your employees.
 The Top Workplaces program starts with capturing their feedback on what matters most about your culture.

-Top Workplaces rankings are based entirely on employee feedback.
-There are no essays or organization-provided content that allows for subjective analysis.
+Top Workplaces are determined by feedback captured by the employee engagement survey.
+There are no essays, forms, or other organization-provided content that allows for subjective analysis.

 Organizations must achieve a 35% response rate to be considered for the Top Workplaces award.
 For organizations with fewer than 85 employees, at least 30 survey responses are required.

 Energage statistical tests look for any questionable results and ensure organizations are accurately administering the survey.
-Sometimes, we have to disqualify a small number of organizations based on what we find.
+Sometimes, we have to disqualify a small number of organizations based on what we find or other factors such as a low response rate.

 Participating organizations are categorized into size bands, from small to large or extra-large.
 We do this because of a phenomenon similar to “mean reversion,” where the larger the group of people, the less extreme their scores can be.